mdn/content/files/en-us/learn/performance/multimedia/index.md

 ## Why optimize your multimedia?

-For the average website, [51% of its bandwidth comes from imagery, followed by video at 25%](https://discuss.httparchive.org/t/state-of-the-web-top-image-optimization-strategies/1367), so it's safe to say it's important to address and optimize your multi-media content.
+For the average website, [51% of its bandwidth comes from imagery, followed by video at 25%](https://discuss.httparchive.org/t/state-of-the-web-top-image-optimization-strategies/1367), so it's safe to say it's important to address and optimize your multimedia content.

 You need to be considerate of data usage.
 Many people are on capped data plans or even pay-as-you-go where they are literally paying by the megabyte.
 This isn't an emerging market problem either.
 As of 2018, [24% of the United Kingdom still use pay-as-you-go](https://www.ofcom.org.uk/__data/assets/pdf_file/0021/113169/Technology-Tracker-H1-2018-data-tables.pdf).